JustSashaUP/bank-managment-app/README.md

 # mysql-bank-managment-system
-Coursework on the topic bank management system
+Coursework on the topic bank managment system